 For the full list of ingredients and amounts, please go to the recipe card below.

-- Gluten-Free Flour Blend – I tested this recipe with the two flour blends listed above.
+- Gluten-Free Flour Blend – I tested this recipe with Bob’s Red Mill 1:1 Blend and King Arthur Measure for Measure.
 My readers have written that these flour blends work in my scone recipes: Divided Sunset Flour Blend, Dove’s Farm, Better Batter Flour Blend, and El Faro GF Flour Artisan Blend (Canada).
-I have not personally tested this list.
+I have not personally tested their list.

 - Sugar – I recommend using cane sugar.
 It sweetens the dough and also helps with light browning.
 The cinnamon sugar coating brings most of the sweetness, so this amount in the dough is just right for balance.

 - Baking Powder – Use aluminum-free baking powder for a clean flavor.
-Baking powder is the leavener here—it helps create rise and structure in the dough, giving the scones their classic layered look.
+Baking powder serves as the leavener, helping to create a rise and structure in the dough, which gives the scones their classic layered look.

 - Butter – Use unsalted butter.
 Use cold, unsalted butter (or plant-based butter if dairy-free).
 Cold butter is what gives scones their signature flaky texture.
 As it melts during baking, it releases steam that forms those tender layers.

-- Eggs – Use size large eggs.
+- Eggs – Use large eggs.
 Eggs help bind the dough, add richness, and contribute to a tender crumb.
-They also support the rise and structure of the scones.
+They also support the rise and structure of these scones.

 - Milk or Non-Dairy Milk – You can use either regular or non-dairy milk.
 I used oat milk.
 The milk provides moisture to help bring the dough together and soften the inside.